explosion/spacy-course/chapters/en/slides/chapter4_02_training-loop.md

 # Updating an existing model

 - Improve the predictions on new data
-- Especially useful to improve existing categories, like `PERSON`
+- Especially useful to improve existing categories, like `"PERSON"`
 - Also possible to add new categories
 - Be careful and make sure the model doesn't "forget" the old ones